10-3-pursuit/project-inventory-web-application/readme.md

 1. Your GitHub repository should have a `README.md` file with a description of your app and cloning instructions.
 It should also include a link of your deployed project to pages.
 1. Deploy your application using Github Pages.

+### HTML

+You have the option to hard code your starting inventory on the HTML page.
+Start with a minimum of 3 or 4 products so that the page is immediately filled.

 ### Styling

 4. The page should have a cohesive and professional style, that makes use of a few specific colors.